MY ESOTERIC likes to think of himself as a bit of a polymath with degrees in Statistics, Accounting, Computer Science, & Operations Research

 Let's look at Gross Domestic Product (GDP), it is explained a little later.
 But just let me say it is a 20,000 foot view of how well the economy is doing.
 If it is growing, the economy is good, if it is flat, then the economy is under-performing, and if it is decreasing, the economy is in recession.
 The first chart looks at the whole history of GDP, from 1794 to 2017.
 In this, and the charts that follow showing finer and finer detail of GDP, I suspect most of you are in for a shock.

-The bottom line is that after the Great Depression of 1929 until the Great Recession of 2008, the quantity and severity of recessions are small by comparison to what came before it.
+The bottom line is that after the Great Depression of 1929 and until the Great Recession of 2008, the quantity and severity of recessions were small by comparison to what came before them.
 Before 1929, it seems that every time you turned around, America was in another major economic downturn.
-It is rather "depressing" when you think how one side of the political spectrum paints what is really pretty good times.
+It is rather "depressing" when you think how one side of the political spectrum paints what has been a pretty good run of prosperity from 1950 to 2007 and 2010 to 2019.

 Trump by the Numbers